 10 Directors Who ALMOST Made Superhero Movies

-Scott Pilgrim vs the World) departed Marvel’s Ant-Man weeks before principal photography after developing the project for eight years, fearing that the final product would be marred without Wright’s input.
-Luckily, replacement director Peyton Reed (Bring It On) brought his love of comics and dexterity with comedy to the film, all the while adding many elements that fans enjoyed.
+Scott Pilgrim vs the World) departed Marvel’s weeks before principal photography after developing the project for eight years, fearing that the final product would be marred without Wright’s input.
+Luckily, replacement director Peyton Reed ( Ant-Man Bring It On) brought his love of comics and dexterity with comedy to the film, all the while adding many elements that fans enjoyed.

-Now that Ant-Man is hitting Blu-ray/DVD this week, interested viewers can watch the movie with Reed and star/co-writer Paul Rudd’s insightful commentary that sheds light on what remained from Wright’s vision (the costume, the heist structure, the rave scene, the tank keychain, the finale in a little girl’s bedroom) and what was added after (Michael Peña tip montages, Baskin Robbins, the Janet van Dyne/Wasp subplot, The Falcon, the quantum realm).
+is hitting Blu-ray/DVD this week, interested viewers can watch the movie with Reed and star/co-writer Paul Rudd’s insightful commentary that sheds light on what remained from Wright’s vision (the costume, the heist structure, the rave scene, the tank keychain, the finale in a little girl’s bedroom) and what was added after (Michael Peña tip montages, Baskin Robbins, the Janet van Dyne/Wasp subplot, The Falcon, the quantum realm).
+Ant-Man

 Spider-Man is one that’s been talked about ad nauseam — so we’re looking at ten filmmakers that came close-but-no-cigar on that front.

 Check it out in the gallery below, and hit full screen to read each entry on a desktop.

 Be sure to order your copy of Ant-Man by clicking here!

 10 Directors Who ALMOST Made a Superhero Movie